 Questions (clarifications) Answers Comments What are the requirements to achieve the Additional Feature "significant continuous motion of arms"?
 The word "significant" means that there should be a full range of motion.
 The movement has to be continuous and not stop at all during the rotations.
 Partners cannot just move their arms to one position for two rotations and then to another position for two rotations.
 It is more about how much movement has to take place.
 To meet the requirement of "significant continuous motion of arms", can the skaters move just one arm at a time (alternately)?
 Yes, as long as there is always at least one arm of each skater moving with a large range of movement at any given time and both arms alternately move and there is no break in continuous motion.
 In a Twizzle, partners perform the Additional Feature Group B "sit position" with sufficient bending action to be given credit for Level.
 The core of their body is shifted off vertical axis.
 Can this upper body pose also be given credit as a (Difficult) Additional Feature (from Group A)?
 No because this upper body pose comes naturally through establishing the sit position.
 For Additional Feature "entrance to the first Twizzle from a Dance Jump", what happens if the Dance Jump is under-rotated, over-rotated, or there is an interruption in the landing edge?
-The Technical Panel will give credit to the jump if it rotates (otherwise it is not a Dance Jump but a Hop) at least 1⁄4 rotation and if it does not exceed by 1⁄4 rotation the maximum rotation permitted by the definition of a Dance Jump (1⁄2, i.e. 3⁄4 rotation in total).
-In addition, the Technical Panel will not give credit to the Dance Jump because the entrance of the first Twizzle is not from the landing edge of the Dance Jump.
-Note: Jumps of more than one revolution and Jumps of one revolution skated at the same time by both partners are Illegal Elements/Movements.
+The Technical Panel will give credit to the Dance Jump if it rotates at least one quarter (1/4) rotation and does not exceed one (1) rotation.
+In addition, the Technical Panel will not give credit to the Dance Jump if the entrance of the first Twizzle is not from the landing edge of the Dance Jump.
+Note: A Dance Jump which is more than one revolution is considered as an Illegal Movement.
 For Additional Feature "entrance to the first Twizzle from a Dance Jump", how high must the Dance Jump be to be given credit by the Technical Panel?
 The Technical Panel will give credit to the Dance Jump if it is performed with clear ascending and descending motions of the centre of gravity of the Skater while he/she is in the air.
 In the Additional Feature "hands clasped or touching behind back and extended away from the body" do the arms have to be straight to be given credit?
 No. To be given credit, the arms need to be pulled away from the body but the arms do not have to be straight with the elbows locked.